-- 5.6.3 Disclosures Concerning Allocation of Investment Income The actuary's report should describe in appropriate detail the approach used for allocating investment income to the policies covered by the report.
-Furthermore, if the approach for a given group of policies has been changed, or if a previously unused approach is to be introduced for a new group of policies, the actuary's report should state that fact and should include a full description of the nature, rationale and effect of such new or revised approach. - 5.7 Termination Factors Termination factors display significant variation by the time elapsed since policy issue.
-Other elements which have a significant impact on termination factors include age at issue, sex, marketing method, frequency of premium payment, plan and size of the policy.
-An organized set of internally consistent experience factors corresponding to the preceding elements will be considered as one factor in defining a termination rate factor class. - 5.8 Expense Factors Expense incurred on behalf of a group of policies may in fact depend on most or all of the various elements present in the policies and on the risks insured.
-Such elements include, but are not limited to, the items listed elsewhere in this Standard which affect claims, investment income and termination factors.
+- 3.6.3 Disclosures Concerning Allocation of Investment Income-The actuary's report should describe in appropriate detail the approach used for allocating investment income to the policies covered by the report.
+Furthermore, if the approach for a given group of policies has been changed, or if a previously unused approach is to be introduced for a new group of policies, the actuary's report should state that fact and should include a full description of the nature, rationale, and effect of such new or revised approach. - 3.7 Termination Factor-Termination factors display significant variation by the time elapsed since policy issue.
+Other elements that have a significant impact on termination factors include age at issue, sex, marketing method, frequency of premium payment, plan, and size of the policy.
+An organized set of internally consistent experience factors corresponding to the preceding elements will be considered as one factor in defining a termination rate factor class. - 3.8 Expense Factor-Expense incurred on behalf of a group of policies may in fact depend on most or all of the various elements present in the policies and on the risks insured.
+Such elements include, but are not limited to, the items listed elsewhere in this standard that affect claims, investment income, and termination factors.
 Some expenses are direct in that they can be specifically related to a particular policy.
-Other expenses, such as general overhead costs, are indirect. - 5.8.1 Allocation of Costs Marketing, underwriting, and other costs connected with acquisition of policies may be allocated to all policies or may be recognized specifically as non-level costs to be charged to a policy and amortized.
+Other expenses, such as general overhead costs, are indirect.
+Sections 3.8.1-3.8.3 below provide the actuary with important considerations regarding expense factors. - 3.8.1 Allocation of Costs-Marketing, underwriting, and other costs connected with the acquisition of policies may be allocated to all policies or may be recognized specifically as nonlevel costs to be charged to a policy and amortized.
 Select mortality savings may be used as an offset to these costs.

 In the determination of unit expense rates for dividend purposes, direct costs should be charged to the groups of policies generating those costs and indirect costs should be allocated using sound principles of expense allocation.
-To the extent that non-level costs are amortized, the amortization should be based on realistic interest and termination rates appropriate for the groups of policies to which they are applied.
-5.8.2 Expense Factor Classes - An expense factor class is defined as a group of policies which share a consistent and uniformly applied approach for assessing expenses among policies within that group.
-More specifically, such a group of policies share a common set of unit expense rates.
-Those unit rates may be a combination of amounts which, for example, are applied per policy, termination and claim; per unit of risk, coverage, premium, loading, reserves, cash value and expected claims; and per year of premium paying period and coverage period.
-Further, any of these unit rates may vary by issue age or policy duration and may be modified for tax status, risk class, policy size or other elements.
-In addition, when there is amortization of non-level costs, a common approach is necessary for that amortization, as well as a common interest rate and set of appropriate termination rates.
+To the extent that nonlevel costs are amortized, the amortization should be based on realistic interest and termination rates appropriate for the groups of policies to which they are applied.

+3.8.2 Expense Factor Classes-An expense factor class is defined as a group of policies that share a consistent and uniformly applied approach for assessing expenses among policies within that group.
+More specifically, such a group of policies shares a common set of unit expense rates.
+Those unit rates may be a combination of amounts that, for example, are applied per policy, termination and claim; per unit of risk, coverage, premium, loading, reserves, cash value, and expected claims; and per year of premium paying period and coverage period.
+Further, any of these unit rates may vary by issue age or policy duration and may be modified for tax status, risk class, policy size, or other elements.
+In addition, when there is amortization of nonlevel costs, a common approach is necessary for that amortization, as well as a common interest rate and set of appropriate termination rates.